 According to the Borough Attorney, the Borough re-entered settlement negotiations because of potential exposure to an estimated $12.7 million cost to develop Hudson Terrace.

 |As per pg 9 of court order filed on 1/2020|

-This was an unlawful act done in secrecy.
+Was this an unlawful act done in secrecy?
 Three members of the council cannot enter into any commitment without a majority vote of the council done publicly.
-The court makes no mention of this.
+Does the court acknowledge this?

 |17/11/2017||800 Sylvan tells Borough of their interest in offering a 20+ acre portion of theri 28 acre property for residential development.|

 The offer consisted of 600 homes of which 15% (rentals) or 20% (for sale) would be affordable

 |As per pg 7 of court order filed on 1/2020|